shidong-ai/DNNMark/README.md

 HCC, HIP, MIOpen and miopengemm are required in order to build MIOpen version of DNNMark.

 # Publications
 [1] Shi Dong and David Kaeli.
-2017.
-DNNMark: A Deep Neural Network Benchmark Suite for GPUs.
+2017. *DNNMark: A Deep Neural Network Benchmark Suite for GPUs*.
 In Proceedings of the General Purpose GPUs (GPGPU-10).
 ACM, New York, NY, USA, 63-72.

 [2] Shi Dong, Xiang Gong, Yifan Sun, Trinayan Baruah, and David Kaeli.
-2018.
-Characterizing the Microarchitectural Implications of a Convolutional Neural Network (CNN) Execution on GPUs.
+2018. *Characterizing the Microarchitectural Implications of a Convolutional Neural Network (CNN) Execution on GPUs*.
 In Proceedings of the 2018 ACM/SPEC International Conference on Performance Engineering (ICPE '18).
 ACM, New York, NY, USA, 96-106.
 DOI: https://doi.org/10.1145/3184407.3184423

 [3] Yifan Sun, Saoni Mukherjee, Trinayan Baruah, Shi Dong, Julian Gutierrez, Prannoy Mohan, David Kaeli.
-2018.
-Evaluating Performance Tradeoffs on the Radeon Open Compute Platform.
+2018. *Evaluating Performance Tradeoffs on the Radeon Open Compute Platform*.
 ISPASS 2018

 # DNNMark
 Configurable benchmark suite of Deep Neural Networks